Backcountry skiing requires a variety of equipment in addition to the gear you use at a ski resort. Since

 , ski boots

-we focused on crampons.
-Our instructor, mountain guide Genki Narumi, gave us a lecture on how to put on crampons and what to be careful of when putting them on.
+'re focusing on crampons.
+Our instructor, mountain guide Genki Narumi, gave us a lecture on how to put on crampons and important points to keep in mind when using them.

 ・Gear used in this video